yugabyte/yugabyte-db/docs/content/latest/manage/backup-restore/point-in-time-restore-ysql.md

     (4 rows)
     ```

-1. Create a snapshot of the table from a shell prompt:
+1. At a terminal prompt, create a snapshot of the table from a shell prompt:

     ```sh
     $ bin/yb-admin create_database_snapshot yugabyte